It has been called "the worst comedy ever made," but after eight years, Mrs Brown's Boys remains a huge hit with viewers.

-Last week, at the press launch for this year's Christmas episode, O'Carroll recalled how he refused a request from BBC management to alter the programme.
+At the press launch for 2018's Christmas episode, O'Carroll recalled how he refused a request from BBC management to alter the programme.

 At the time, Danny Cohen had taken over as the controller of BBC One.
 Cohen was a fan of the show and keen to keep it on air, but wanted the language toned down so it could be shown in a more family-friendly timeslot.